KANUBALAD/kanubala.github.io/cv.md

 <td></td>
 <td markdown="1">
 [ICIAM , Valencia 2019](https://iciam2019.org/)
- The **ICIAM** serves as a showcase for the most recent advances in industrial and applied mathematics, covering interdisciplinary topics relating mathematics and other disciplines and demonstrating the applicability of this discipline to science, engineering and industry.
-ICIAM 2019 is, again, a great opportunity for young researchers and graduate students to discover the vast potential of applied mathematics and get in touch with its most recent trends and topics.
+ The **ICIAM** serves as a showcase for the most recent advances in industrial and applied mathematics, covering interdisciplinary topics relating to mathematics and other disciplines and demonstrating the applicability of this discipline to science, engineering and industry.
+ICIAM is, again, a great opportunity for young researchers and graduate students to discover the vast potential of applied mathematics and get in touch with its most recent trends and topics.
 </td>
 </tr>